gianmarcopicarella/cv-assignments-uu/README.md

 # Computer Vision 22/23 course assignments
-Each assignment folder contains a **report.pdf** file which explains my solution and implementation in detail.
+You will find a report.pdf document detailing my algorithms and the corresponding implementations in each assignment's folder.

 ---